rajanil/fastStructure/README.md

 A number of python distributions already have the first three modules packaged in them.
 It is also straightforward to install all these dependencies
- (1) using various package managers for MACOSX and several Linux distributions (2) from platform-specific binary packages
+ (1) using package managers for MACOSX and several Linux distributions, (2) from platform-specific binary packages, and
  (3) directly from source

 ## Getting the source code